ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa2.md

 #### Pattern 2: business rule variations

-Story joka sisältää monenlaisia kompleksisia ehtoja (bussines rule), esim.
+Story joka sisältää monenlaisia kompleksisia ehtoja (business rule), esim.

 _As a user, I can search for flights with flexible dates._

-kannattaa jakaa siten että jokainen näistä ehdoista eritellään omaksi storykseen
+kannattaa jakaa siten että jokainen näistä ehdoista eritellään omaksi storykseen:

 - _... as "between dates x and y"_
 - _... as "a weekend in December"_